gildor2/UEViewer/readme.txt

 25.11.2011
 - exporter improvements:
-  - no more crashes when umodel is unable to create output file due to invalid characters etc
+  - no more crashes when umodel is unable to create output file due to invalid character etc
-  - added option "-nooverwrite" to prevent existing files from being overwritten; this may be useful to speedup export process when the same object could be exported from different packages
+  - added option "-nooverwrite" to prevent existing files from being overwritten; this may be useful to speedup export process when the same object could be exported multiple times from different packages
   - umodel will save mesh with .psk extension when "-pskx" option is specified but there is no format extension required, and it will save as .pskx when it is not possible to store mesh as .psk, even when "-pskx" is not specified